Capucccino/Project-Chatbot/README.md

 * [Anime Recommender](#Anime-Recommender)

 ## Anime Studio Ghibli Chatbot

+### Setup
+The Studio Ghibli Chatbot is coded in Node.js.
+If you want to use it just follow these steps:

-To run this project, you need first to install all the packages required:
+* you need first to install all the packages required:

 ```
-$ cd ../lorem
+$ cd ../movieBot
 $ npm install i
 $ npm install express
 ```
+* Get a Facebook Messenger app setup on the Facebook developers’ platform, to get a page token.

 ## Anime Recommender